 Of course, these transformations are not always for the better.
 A case in point would be how Congaree was impacted by the rise of the Industrial Revolution after the Civil War.

-As the National Park Service notes, Francis Beidler of Chicago purchased 15,000 acres of the Congaree floodplain to harvest the stands of immense old-growth cypress trees.
+Francis Beidler of Chicago purchased 15,000 acres of the Congaree floodplain to harvest the stands of immense old-growth cypress trees.

 Over almost 20 years, loggers cut many of these massive trees, floating them downstream to his lumber mill to become shingles, pilings, or house siding.